 Those landfill diapers that are so easily tossed into the trash are clearly a major ecological issue.
-But what about the energy, water, and often chlorine involved in laundering cloth diapers?
-Comparing the environmental impact of different types of diapers has been the subject of a number of studies-with differing results often linked to the vested interests of those behind the study.
+But what about the energy, water, and often chlorine involved in laundering cloth ones?
+Comparing the environmental impact of different diaper types has been the subject of a number of studies-with differing results often linked to the vested interests of those behind the study.

-Whatever we choose for diapers, we have an unavoidable impact on the environment.
+Whatever we choose, we have an unavoidable impact on the environment.
 But whatever we choose, we can make those diapers a little greener.